official-pikafish/Pikafish/CONTRIBUTING.md

 - Join the [Pikafish discord][discord-link] to discuss ideas, issues, and development.
-- Participate in the [Stockfish GitHub discussions][discussions-link] for broader conversations.
+- Participate in the [Pikafish GitHub discussions][discussions-link] for broader conversations.

 ## License